 In addition to PFAS, national health agencies found numerous other contaminants on Pease Air Force Base, exposure to which can result in serious diseases.
 Thereby, people who were stationed on this military base after 1970, when AFFF began gaining popularity, were exposed to multiple dangerous chemicals, which only increases their risk of developing a terrible disease over the years.
 The following are some of the most prevalent toxic agents present on the base:

 Since 1990, the EPA has been striving to clean up the area by using techniques such as soil excavation and disposal, air sparging to treat petroleum and solvent contamination, and soil vapor extraction.
 While Pease Air Force Base is now deemed clean, PFAS cannot be completely removed from the environment, as they are “forever chemicals”.
 Therefore, people who are living there at the moment need to pay close attention to their health.
-While the risk of developing a disease is relatively low, exposure still occurs, which may endanger the health of employees.

 Exposure to PFAS can lead to the development of numerous diseases over the years.
 It is worthy of note that disease takes 10 to 20 years to occur as a result of PFAS exposure, as the chemicals gradually cause damage to your organs.
 The following are the diseases that can stem from PFAS exposure, as well as the diagnoses that make you eligible for seeking compensation: